 Campsites dotted the road all the way to the summit, so accommodation wouldn’t be hard to find.
 Thus, after resigning myself to the prospect of a two-day climb, the journey became quite pleasant.
 The ascent was ever-present, but not at a gradient that registered too much pain, and as I climbed, the view became gradually more spectacular.

-While the campgrounds were open, the water wasn’t running at any grounds.
+While the campgrounds were open, the water wasn’t running.
 I made my nest at Little Naches Campground all the same.
 I drew some from the river in the morning, figuring it would be close enough to the source and in a national park so it’d be clean enough.

 The next day brought 30 more miles of climbing, and the gradient became less forgiving as I approached the summit.
 I slowly closed in on the snow capped peaks that towered over the forest valley, and at one point I thought to myself: “That’s funny, this road looks like it’s going into the snow up there.”